IBMDecisionOptimization/DOcplexcloud-R-predict-accidents-sample/README.md

 # Shiny apps in the IBM data science experience with Optimization.

-This app is extended the capabilities of the [original app](https://github.com/IBMDataScience/dsx-shiny-apps) by enabling you to select a number of ambulances that will then be optimally positioned to be able to handle the accidents in New York.
+This app extends the capabilities of the [original app](https://github.com/IBMDataScience/dsx-shiny-apps) by enabling you to select a number of ambulances that will then be optimally positioned to be able to handle the accidents in New York.

-It is an example of how to mix Optimization written in Python with a R prediction.
+It is an example of how to mix Optimization written in Python with an R prediction.
 The Python script will be run on CPLEX Service, thanks to the R docloud connector.

 The optimization model is an adaptation of an official CPLEX for Pythion example: [best shop locations](https://github.com/IBMDecisionOptimization/docplex-examples/blob/master/examples/mp/jupyter/chicago_coffee_shops.ipynb)

 ## Predictions of car accident in NYC based on weather data:

 This shiny app shows how the IBM Data Science Experience was leveraged to show the results of a car accident predictive model in New York City.
-The model was trained using historical data of car accidents and IBM weather's data.
+The model was trained using historical data of car accidents and IBM weather data.
 The weather conditions per zip code were used as features to train a logistic regression model that predicts the probability of a car accident at the zip code level.

 ###### Running the Shiny App
 - Download the predict-accidents [zip file](https://github.com/IBMDecisionOptimization/DOcplexcloud-R-predict-accidents-sample/archive/master.zip) to your laptop (no need to unzip!)